-In this article I’m going to list and describe how to properly perform the most effective curl bar workouts, explain when it is best to use a curl bar and give you some tips on how to maximize your results when using this ergonomic piece of equipment.
+In this article I’m going to list and describe how to properly perform the most effective curl bar workouts, explain when it is best to use a curl bar, and give you some tips on how to maximize your results when using this ergonomically designed piece of equipment.

 - stand straight with you feet at shoulder width

 - Hold the curling bar in the down position making sure to keep your chin up

 - As you bring the bar upkeep your elbows tight to your side

 - At the top of the curl take a 1 to 2-second pause and slowly bring the bar back down to the starting position.